-Selvig has been recognized often for his coaching.
+Not surprisingly Selvig has been recognized often for his coaching.
 He won his first conference coach of the year award after the 1981-82 NWBL season.
-Nineteen more league accolades have followed, with five Mountain West and 14 Big Sky Conference coach of the year awards, including 2012-13 after leading Montana to a first-place finish and 16-4 league mark.
+Nineteen more league accolades have followed, with five Mountain West and 14 Big Sky Conference coach of the year awards.

 Selvig has also been named the Women's Basketball Coaches Association (WBCA) District VII Coach of the Year nine times.
 Following the 1990-91 season, Selvig was one of three finalists for national coach of the year honors.